sofiabsilva/100-days-of-code/log.md

 **Today's Progress**: Almost done reviewing the freeCodeCamp JS basics.

 **Thoughts:** I much prefer the format of the Udacity lessons or building things myself, but my goal with freeCodeCamp is to get a refresher on the basics and move on to the advanced Udacity courses, then doing their Algorithms & Projects to get the Front End Dev certification.
 I wonder if I should be doing this?
 I just felt so insecure about my JS abilities that I wanted to take on the beginner courses and learn more from different resources before getting myself into more advanced stuff.
 But I'm finding that I know a lot more than I thought I did, which is a good thing obviously!

+### Day 15: May 14, 2018
+#### :mortar_board: Reviewing & Learning

+**Today's Progress**: Continued with the FCC JS lessons.
+Now I know what JSON refers to!
+Had been hearing about it for a long time but never really looked it up (well, at this stage I still won't need to use it but it's nice to know what it is).

+**Thoughts:** It's getting tricky to do the challenges, this last one really got me...
+It was the "Profile Lookup" one, the whole accessing objects with arrays on them and using nested loops and if else statements is really challenging.